benchmark-urbanism/cityseer-api/docs/content/metrics/layers.md

 <FuncElement name='landuse_labels' type='Union[list, tuple, np.ndarray]'>

 A set of land-use labels corresponding to the length and order of the data points.
 The labels should correspond to descriptors from the land-use schema, such as "retail" or "commercial".
-This parameter is only required if computing mixed-uses or land-use accessibilities, by default None.
+This parameter is only required if computing mixed-uses or land-use accessibilities.

 </FuncElement>